underscoreio/essential-scala/src/pages/objects/objects-and-functions.md

 ## Case Classes

-The **case class* is a final trick in Scala that automates much of we've just discussed.
+The **case class* is another trick in Scala that automates much of we've just discussed.
 If you write

 ~~~ scala
 case class Person(val firstName: String, val lastName: String)